2021 Buffalo Bills season: Week 12: at New Orleans Saints

 In their second Thanksgiving Day game in three years, the Bills traveled south to play the injury-depleted Saints.
 Josh Allen continued to struggle with interceptions, throwing two in the second quarter, but also threw four touchdown passes, including two to Dawson Knox, as Buffalo routed New Orleans 31–6 to improve to 7–4.
-Unfortunately, they would also lose Tre'Davious White for the season to a torn ACL suffered during the game.
+They also lost Tre'Davious White for the season to a torn ACL suffered during the game.

 Week 13: vs. New England Patriots

 In a game affected by winds greater than 40 miles per hour, divisional rival New England ran the ball 46 times and only threw three passes, accumulating over 200 rushing yards and just 19 passing yards.
 The Bills also tried a run-heavy approach but relied more on the passing game late in the game despite the heavy winds affecting several of Josh Allen's passes.
 New England never trailed after taking the early lead with a 64-yard rushing touchdown by Damien Harris, and Buffalo finished just 1 for 4 on redzone possessions, leading to a 14–10 loss to the Patriots.